MindscapeHQ/raygun4wordpress/README.md

 Copy your application's API key from the Raygun.io dashboard, and place it in the appropriate field.
 Set Error Reporting Status to 'Enabled', hit Submit, and you're done!

+### Unique user tracking

+You can enable this feature from the Settings page.
+If you do so the currently logged in user's email address will be transmitted along with each message.
+This will be visible in the Raygun dashboard.
+If they have associated a Gravatar with that address, you will see their picture.
+If this feature is not enabled, a random ID will be assigned to each user.
+Either way, you can view a count of the affected users for each error.

 Changelog
 ---------

+Version 1.1:

+* Added Unique User tracking support

+* Updated repo to use latest Raygun4PHP v1.1

 Version 1.0.3: